 Children’s Memorial Garden wall name engravings (separate from the completed Garden of the Children tree dedications) continue to be available at Michael Perry Park, south of Golf Links at the end of Pantano Pkwy.
 The fall name engraving has taken place, and another engraving is planned for approximately April 2017.

-Once all trees are planted or reserved in the Garden of the Winter Solstice section, plantings will continue over the next several years in a northwesterly sequence in Garden of the Summer Solstice (just south of 22nd St.), and concluding the park’s plantings in Garden of the Sun (from 22nd St. to Kenyon Dr.).
+Plantings will continue over the next couple years in a northwesterly sequence in Garden of the Summer Solstice (just south of 22nd St.), and concluding the park’s plantings in Garden of the Sun (from 22nd St. to Kenyon Dr.).

 News story: Children’s Memorial Garden and Commemorative Tree Park – courtesy of Tony Paniagua, Arizona Public Media